 2. Get plenty of fiber.
 Leafy greens, vegetables, fruits, grains, nuts, and seeds… These are all sources of fiber and fiber helps keep our colons happy.
 If you’ve ever suffered constipation, then you know the importance of eating your fiber, right?
 Fibrous foods help to rid the colon of waste by making stools softer and easier to eliminate, and in doing so, they help you get rid of toxins and harmful bacteria more quickly.

 3. Hydrate hydrate hydrate!
 Digestion can’t happen without water.
-It’s the number one essential nutrient for effective elimination, or any bodily function.
+It’s the number one essential nutrient for effective elimination.
 When we don’t drink enough water, we not only experience constipation, but also ulcers, indigestion, heartburn, fatigue, brain fog, and even memory loss.
 How much water do you need?
 While there is no hard and fast rule for everyone, as a general guideline, try drinking half your body weight in ounces of water daily.
 That means a 140 pound person would drink 70 ounces per day.
 Think about eating more high water content foods as well.
 Some examples are broth based soups, watermelon, and cucumbers.

 Take the next step: Pick one of these tips and put it into practice this week.
 Keep a daily journal to track how you feel before and after implementing the change.
 Then reach out to me and tell me what worked or what didn’t.
 I want to hear from you!